 - Do you reimburse for out of network providers

-For those who do not have BCBS or BCN, please note that I do not bill insurance direct.
+For those who do not have BCBS, please note that I do not bill insurance direct.
 You will be responsible for paying fees up front.
-Be sure to check out my partner Better on more information on how to get reimbursed.
-They do all the work so you don't have to worry about run arounds with insurance companies.

-I do not prescribe medications.
-However I am able to conduct assessments to identify a diagnosis and coordinate care with your neurologist, primary care physician, or psychiatrist for medication management.
+NO, we do NOT prescribe medications.
+However, we are able to conduct assessments to identify a diagnosis and coordinate care with your neurologist, primary care physician, or psychiatrist for medication management.